IDA-RE-things/IDA-RE-things/README.md

 Time to say about me?
 Ok.
 ### Hi there 👋

-My achievements, some facts, interests, and work in progress (not commercial, just for me), related to software. which I have divided to categories:
+My achievements, some facts, interests, and work in progress (not commercial, just for me), **_related to software_**. which I have divided to categories:
 <hr>

 Distant past.
 From what all was started.
 Post-school years (pre 2000, pre x86-PC) Just for history: